Store Hours and Sharpening Services click here. One Week delay on shipping out all orders.

-The showroom store is now open on Monday, Tuesday, Wednesday and Saturday from 10am - 6pm.
+Updated pandemic hours: Monday, Tuesday, Wednesday and Saturday from 10am - 6pm.
 Click here for new showroom regulations.
+Customer Service hours are from 10am-6pm on Mondays to Fridays.
 The showroom is taking both store drop-off and mail in knife sharpenings.
 Please fill out the online sharpening form for all mail in sharpenings.
-Knife engraving has resumed.

 The Suisin Saika line was made by both Keijiro Doi and his son, Itsuo Doi.
 The significance of this line is Mr. Doi's skills being passed onto his son and this is a collaboration of their teamwork.
 Mr. Keijiro Doi has officially retired as of 2013 and has pass over his legacy and forging techniques to his son, Itsuo Doi.
 The Saika line has proved both father and son's skills in craftsmanship.